BigPurrito/PurritoOrg/content/sections/3-About.en.md

     imageFileName: "about/2.jpg",
     header: "November 2021",
     subheader: "To govern or not to govern",
-     content: "The Purrito Coin governance token launches on DEX.
+     content: "The Purrito Coin governance token launches on a DEX.
 This launch will signify the start of the governance system.
-This system will be slowly rolled out overtime but from the first day users will be able to vote on proposals."
+This system will be slowly rolled out overtime."
   },

     {